wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

     - [x] Mojave Scenery Overhaul

 :::important
 Do **NOT** download the INI file from the *Main Files* section.
-You will install a custom INI in the next step alongside the TTW patch. **Linking to a previous version is intentional.**
+You will install a custom INI in the next step alongside the TTW patch.
 :::

 ### [Goodies Patches - TTW and More](https://www.nexusmods.com/newvegas/mods/91038)